OguzhanUmutOzgur/solana-on-chain-fee-updater/README.md

 This script allows you to update royalty fees of a given list from mint addresses.
 It only updates the values stored in on-chain data.

-Use it at your own risk.
+Use it at your own risk and read Options section carefully to avoid unexpected problems.

 Tested on Devnet/Mainnet using NFTs that follow Metaplex NFT standards.